 A private company limited by guarantee in England or Wales must have at least one director, one member, and may have a secretary.

 You need at least one person to form thr company limited by guarantee.
-If there is only one director, and that director is a natural person in your company, that director can also act as the secretary.
+If there is only one director, and that director is a natural person in your firm, that director can also act as the secretary.

-A company limited by guarantee must have at least one director who is a natural person.
 This requirement is met if a natural person as a corporation holds the office of director sole or otherwise by virtue of an office.